nikhil550/fabric-samples/auction/ascending-auction/README.md

 ./network.sh down
 ```

-The Fabric test network contains two organizations, Org1 and Org2, that will run the auction.
-Each organization will deploy a Certificate Authority that will create the identities of bidders, sellers and auction administrator that will participate.
+The Fabric test network contains two organizations, Org1 and Org2, that will run the auction smart contract.
+Each organization will deploy a Certificate Authority that will create the identities of bidders, sellers and auction administrator that will participate in the auction.
 Both organizations will run one peer that will store the bids and asks from their members.
-Run the following command to deploy a new network.
+Run the following command to deploy a new network, and create a channel that we will become the platform for the auction:
 ```
 ./network.sh up createChannel -ca
 ```

-Run the following command to deploy the auction smart contract to the network.
+Run the following command to deploy the auction smart contract to the channel:
 ```
 ./network.sh deployCC -ccn auction -ccp ../auction/ascending/chaincode-go/ -ccl go -ccep "AND('Org1MSP.peer','Org2MSP.peer')"
 ```